- Expand/Collapse Data

 - The nature of a transaction:

-ESA 2010 distinguishes non-financial transactions such as consumption, wages and salary, subsidies or grants to cover losses, which directly affect the government deficit; and financial transactions as e.g. the acquisition of financial assets or the repayment of debts, which do not.
+ESA 2010 distinguishes non-financial transactions such as intermediate consumption, wages and salaries, subsidies or transfers to cover losses of public corporations, which directly affect the government deficit; and financial transactions as e.g. the acquisition of financial assets or the repayment of debt, which do not.